energiezwerg/smarthome/doc/source/install.rst

    sudo python3 -m pip install --upgrade pip

-Then enter the SmartHomeNG home directory and start pip with
+Then enter the SmartHomeNG directory and start pip with

 .. code-block:: bash